VATP360: Viewport Adaptive 360-Degree Video Streaming based on Tile Priority: System Overview

 This Section presents a comprehensive description of each module in the proposed model.
 Our model comprises three main modules as illustrated in Fig. 1: the viewport prediction module, the tile priority classification module, and the bitrate allocation module.
 The viewport prediction module uses spatio-temporal information from the video saliency map, the user's head movement trajectory and the orientation information of objects to predict the user's future viewport.
 The tile classification module integrates the predicted viewports with the results of object detection to assign the priority level to each tile.
 Subsequently, the bitrate allocation module takes the outputs of the tile classification module in conjunction with network status and video features as inputs.
 And the reinforcement learning A3C architecture is employed to optimize the allocation of bitrates to individual tiles, with the objective of maximizing the QoE.

-In our work, we choose the equirectangular projection method (ERP)\cite{r7}.
+In our work, we choose the equirectangular projection method (ERP)\cite{r7} for preprocessing 360-degree videos.
 We split the 360-degree video temporally into multiple video chunks of the same duration $C=\left\{c_{0},c_{1},...,c_{m}\right\}$.
 For each video chunk we further split it spatially into multiple tiles of the same size $T_{m}=\left\{t_{m,0},t_{m,1},...,t_{m,n}\right\}$ for bitrate allocation.